akgbhat/seemyasset/IDEA.md

 # Why SeeMyAsset?

-Enterprise asset management platforms are powerful but often complex, resource-intensive, and dependent on graphical interfaces.
+Enterprise asset management platforms are powerful but often costly, complex, resource-intensive, and dependent on graphical interfaces.

 SeeMyAsset explores a different approach: